Ginger Gold Mysteries

-It's 1923 and young war widow fashionista Ginger Gold makes a cross-Atlantic journey with her companion Haley Higgins to London England to settle her father's estate.
+It's 1923 and war widow fashionista Ginger Gold (a former British Secret Service Agent) makes a cross-Atlantic journey with her companion Haley Higgins to London England to settle her father's estate.
 When the ship's captain is found dead, Ginger is only too happy to lend her assistance to the handsome Chief Inspector Basil Reed.

-After a weeklong passage over the Atlantic from Boston to Liverpool, Ginger Gold arrives at her childhood London home—Hartigan House—to find decade-old remains from some poor woman hanging from a noose.
+After a weeklong passage over the Atlantic from Boston to Liverpool, Ginger Gold arrives at her childhood London home—Hartigan House—to find decade-old remains from some poor woman on the floor in the attic.
 Ginger’s Boston terrier, Boss, noses out a missing phalange from under the cot.

 It’s a mystery that once again puts Ginger alongside the handsome Chief Inspector Basil Reed.
 Who is the victim?
 And how did she end up in Ginger’s home?